09-13, 12:00–12:30 (Europe/London), Ferrier Hall

 I will talk about how you could structure a code walk, starting with the overall structure of a code base and how it interacts with other components, to highlight what is more or less important, what is standard, and what is special or weird, and drilling down into the code to discover typical usage, entry points, core code, the flow of execution, and more.

-I will talk about when, or if, to use diagrams, debuggers, introspection, and simply reading code to understand what is going on.
 I'll also mention some of the benefits that a code walk might bring to your team, such as helping beginners to level up, bringing new starters on board, helping old hands structure their knowledge into digestible chunks, and kick starting communication amongst team members.